spiritlake/ares-extras/plugins/fate/README.md

 ### Automated Refresh

 An automated refresh is disabled by default.
 You can enable it by setting the `refresh_cron` configuration option to perform the refresh at a set interval (e.g. weekly or monthly).
 See the [Cron Configuration Tutorial](https://www.aresmush.com/tutorials/code/cron/) for more information on possible settings.

+## Installation

+1. Disable the FS3 plugins, as explained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
+2. In the game, run `plugin/install fate`.
+3. Go to Admin->Setup and change your [chargen stages](https://aresmush.com/tutorials/config/chargen.html).
+Replace the FS3 stage with stages for FFG:

+Old:

+    abilities:
+      help: skills

+New:

+    fate:
+      help: fate
+    abilities:
+      help: abilities

+Additional configuration options are described below.

 ## Configuration